AdobeDocs/experience-manager-65.en/help/forms/using/configure-adaptive-forms-cache.md

 ---
 title: Configure adaptive forms cache
-seo-title: Configure adaptive forms cache
 description: The adaptive forms cache is designed specifically for adaptive forms and documents.
 It caches adaptive forms and adaptive documents with the objective of reducing the time required to render an adaptive form or document on the client.
-seo-description: The adaptive forms cache is designed specifically for adaptive forms and documents.
-It caches adaptive forms and adaptive documents with the objective of reducing the time required to render an adaptive form or document on the client.
-uuid: ba8f79fd-d8dc-4863-bc0d-7c642c45505c
 content-type: reference
 products: SG_EXPERIENCEMANAGER/6.5/FORMS
 topic-tags: Configuration
-discoiquuid: 9fa6f761-58ca-4cd0-8992-b9337dc1a279
 docset: aem65
 role: Admin
 exl-id: 153986f0-b6ff-4278-8bb6-70c320a4e539
 ---
 # Configure adaptive forms cache {#configure-adaptive-forms-cache}

 A cache is a mechanism to shorten data access times, reduce latency, and improve input/output (I/O) speeds.
-Adaptive forms cache stores only HTML content and JSON structure of an adaptive form without saving any pre-filled data.
+Adaptive forms cache stores only the HTML content and JSON structure of an adaptive form without saving any pre-filled data.
 It helps in reducing the time required to render an adaptive form on the client.
 It is designed specifically for adaptive forms.

 ## Configure adaptive forms cache at author and publish instances {#configure-adaptive-forms-caching-at-author-and-publish-instances}

 1. Go to AEM web console configuration manager at `https://[server]:[port]/system/console/configMgr`.
 1. Click **[!UICONTROL Adaptive Form and Interactive Communication Web Channel Configuration]** to edit its configuration values.
-1. In the [!UICONTROL edit configuration values] dialog, specify the maximum number of forms or documents an instance of the AEM [!DNL Forms] server can cache in the **[!UICONTROL Number of Adaptive Forms]** field.
+1. In the [!UICONTROL edit configuration values] dialog, specify the maximum number of forms, or documents, an instance of the AEM [!DNL Forms] server can cache in the **[!UICONTROL Number of Adaptive Forms]** field.
 The default value is 100.

    >[!NOTE]
    >